ConesaLab/MOSim/README.md

 If you used MOSim for your research, please cite:

-- Monzó C, Martínez C, Arzalluz-Luque A, Febbo A, Conesa A, Tarazona S (2023).
-MOSim: Multi-Omics Simulation (MOSim).
-R package version 2.0, https://github.com/ConesaLab/MOSim.
+- Monzó C, Martínez C, Arzalluz-Luque A,  Conesa A, Tarazona S (2024).
+MOSim: MOSim: bulk and single-cell multi-layer regulatory network simulator.
+BioRxiv.
+DOI: 10.1101/421834